KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 <figcaption>Me trying to figure out a solution to a CSS issue</figcaption>
 </figure>

-Yesterday, famous French front-end developer [Rémi Parmentier proposed a little CSS riddle on his blog](http://www.hteumeuleu.fr/un-casse-tete-en-integration-a-base-de-grille/) and you know how much I like riddles.
+Yesterday, famous French front-end developer [Rémi Parmentier proposed a little CSS brain-teaser on his blog](http://www.hteumeuleu.fr/un-casse-tete-en-integration-a-base-de-grille/) and you know how much I like riddles.
 I am kind of a CSS version of Gollum from The Hobbit - An unexpected journey.
 Nevermind.

 I gave it a go and it turned out to be much easier than I firstly expected.
 No weird cross browser issue, no dirty hack and mostly just plain ol' good CSS.
 But you may want to give it a try, don't you?
 </section>